-After your cupping treatment, you'll need to stay in touch with your doctor and follow your glaucoma treatment plan to preserve your vision.
+After your cupping treatment, you will need to stay in touch with your doctor and follow your glaucoma treatment plan to preserve your vision.

 Cupping Without Glaucoma

 No one can see the back of your eyes (without tools, of course), so no one will know that you have cupping.
-Just as it doesn't cause cosmetic problems, cupping alone won't cause intense eye damage.
+Just as it does not cause cosmetic problems, cupping alone will not cause intense eye damage.
 Your doctor may not choose to treat it right away.

 Cupping can increase your risk for glaucoma, says Glaucoma Today, and that means your doctor will want to check your eye health and pressure very frequently when the back of your eye looks unusual.
-If glaucoma is eventually discovered, you'll need treatment right away.
+If glaucoma is eventually discovered, you will need treatment right away.

-But if your doctor never discovers glaucoma and the cups don't seem to get bigger with time, you may not need any kind of treatment.
+But if your doctor never discovers glaucoma and the cups do not seem to get bigger with time, you may not need any kind of treatment.

-Every eye is a little different, and it isn't unusual for some people to have eyes that just don't look the same as others.
-There's no reason to fix something that isn't causing you problems, and many eye surgeries come with risks you don't need to take on unnecessarily.
+Every eye is a little different, and it is not unusual for some people to have eyes that just do not look the same as others.
+There is no reason to fix something that is not causing you problems, and many eye surgeries come with risks you do not need to take on unnecessarily.